B2B Mineral

 2. Repurposing Mining Waste

-Mining waste can serve as raw material for other industries.
-For example:
+Mining waste can be repurposed as input material for other industries:

 3. Treating and Reusing Effluents